mrsuman2002/A_modular_Plugin-CodeChat/docs/developer.rst

 To do
 =====
+-   Update to Thrift 0.16.0.
+As of 14-Mar-2022, the new package is `available on NPM <https://www.npmjs.com/package/thrift>`_ and from the `Thrift site <https://thrift.apache.org/download>`_, but not yet `published on PyPI <https://pypi.org/project/thrift/>`_.
 -   Better packaging: create a bootstrap Python script to install and configure the CodeChat server (create a venv, etc.)
 -   Make it easy to create a new project by offering a ``CodeChat_Server create <template name> <optional dest dir>`` command.
 -   Lots of testing.